Blog · AI & automation

 You don't need to pester anyone.
 A respectful, spaced-out sequence over about two weeks does the job.
 Here's a cadence that works for most Australian service businesses:

-- Reference the previous conversation.
+• Reference the last conversation.
 "Following up on the deck quote from Tuesday" beats a generic bump every time.

-- Mix channels.
-A text gets read fast; an email gives detail.
+• Mix channels.
+A text gets read fast; an email carries the detail.
 Using both beats using one.

-- Give them an easy next step.
-A booking link or a one-tap reply removes friction.
+• Give an easy next step.
+A booking link or a one-tap reply kills the friction.

 Why doing this manually never sticks

-The cadence above is simple to write down and almost impossible to run by hand across every quote.
+The cadence above is easy to write down and near-impossible to run by hand across every quote.
 Miss one day-5 nudge and that job quietly disappears.
-Remember to chase Monday's quotes but forget Wednesday's, and you're back to one-and-done — the exact behaviour that costs the 44% of businesses their deals.
+Chase Monday's quotes, forget Wednesday's, and you're back to one-and-done, the exact habit that costs the 44% their deals.

-The real cost isn't just the lost job.
-It's the money you already spent generating that lead — the ads, the site visit, the time writing the quote — evaporating because nobody sent a text on day nine.
-And the alternative fixes (hiring admin help, or juggling a stack of separate tools to track it all) add cost without solving the core problem: the follow-up needs to happen automatically, on time, every time.
+The real cost isn't only the lost job.
+It's the money you already spent making that lead — the ads, the site visit, the hour writing the quote — gone because nobody sent a text on day nine.

 How IgniteOS does this for you

 With IgniteOS, quote follow-up runs itself.
-Our automations trigger the moment a quote goes out — sending the timed texts and emails in the cadence above across our unified inbox, so every estimate gets chased on day 2, 5, 9 and 14 without you remembering.
-Replies land in one place, and when they're ready, they book straight in.
+Our automations trigger the moment a quote goes out, sending the timed texts and emails in the cadence above through our unified inbox, so every estimate gets chased on day 2, 5, 9 and 14 without you remembering.
+Replies land in one place, and when the customer's ready, they book straight in.

-Instead of stitching together separate messaging, scheduling and reminder apps — a stack that typically runs an Australian service business around $18,000 a year — you get it all in one login.
-See exactly how it works on our automate follow-up solution page, then turn on automatic quote follow-ups and stop letting quiet quotes cost you jobs.
+Worried this means juggling yet another app?
+It's the reverse.
+Instead of stitching together separate messaging, scheduling and reminder apps — a stack that typically runs an Australian service business around $18,000 a year — you get the lot in one login.
+If you want the full cost picture, we've compared an all-in-one platform against six separate subscriptions.

 Sources & further reading